CorMazz/cormazz.github.io/_posts/2024-02-14-wcs-power-moves.md

 ## How to Hit the Phrase

 To hit the phrase you want the sum of the beat in the 4th measure that you start the figure, and the power move’s count, to be 10.
-Meaning, if we are starting a figure on the 3rd beat of the 4th measure, denoted (4, 3), then our figure has to be a 7 count figure from the list above, because 3 and 7 add to 10.
+Meaning, if we are starting a figure on the 3rd beat of the 4th measure, denoted (4, 3), then our figure has to be a 7 count figure from the list below, because 3 and 7 add to 10.
 Similarly, if you are about to begin a figure on (4, 5), you need to select a 5 count figure from the compendium, since 5 + 5 = 10.
 If you just think about what power move you’re going to use at the last second, then you limit yourself and you cannot match the power move to the change in the music.
 You can actually plan ahead such that you line up the desired power move.
+For instance, if the phrase change starts a soft, lyrical hit, then a ride would be an ideal choice of power move, whereas if the phrase change was when the beat dropped, a dip would be ideal.

 Ideally, if you had the processing power, you could plan all of your figures such that you end up at the phrase change with little effort.
 However, to save some effort, we’re going to start thinking about the phrase change once we reach beat 1 of measure 3, denoted as (3, 1).
 Once you reach (3, 1), proceed to your next natural anchor and take note of when you will begin the next pattern.
 For instance, say you finish your anchor on (3, 2), meaning you will start your next pattern on (3, 3).
 If you do a 6-count pattern, that will bring you to (4, 1).
-Since music is counted in 8’s, a 6-count pattern will always “move you back” two beats, as shown in the previous example where a six count figure took us from (3, 3) to (4, 1).
+Since music is counted in 8’s, a 6-count pattern will always “move you back” two beats, as shown in the previous example where a six count figure took us from (3, **3**) to (4, **1**).
 An 8-count figure, started on (3, 3), would lead to the next figure beginning on (4, 3).
 Thus, by strategically choosing between 6, 8, or other patterns, you can place yourself on the right beat in the 4th measure to hit your power move of choice.

 ### Example